Hgoatly/Discover-Skane/readme.md

 6. [Shutterstock](https://www.shutterstock.com/) was used to download images for the site.
 7. [Unsplash](https://unsplash.com/) was used to download images for the site.
 8. [Pixabay](https://pixabay.com/) was used to download images for the site.
+9. [Pexels](https://www.pexels.com/) was used to download images for the site.
 9. [Flaticon](https://www.flaticon.com/) was used to download the map icons.
 10. [Favicon.cc]( https://www.favicon.cc/?action=icon&file_id=793468) was used to generate the favicon - which is the Skåne flag.
+11. [Am-I-Responsive](http://ami.responsivedesign.is/) was used to check how the site looked on a variety of screen sizes.

+### Application Programming Interfaces Used (APIs):

+1. [Google-Maps](https://developers.google.com/maps/documentation/javascript/overview) Javascript API was used extensively throughout the site to display recommended places to visit on several maps.
+2. [Booking.com](https://www.booking.com/affiliate-program/v2/index.html?utm_source=&utm_campaign=&utm_content=&utm_term=&utm_medium=) affiliate partner program API (deal finder) was used so that site visitors can find somewhere to stay in Skåne for when they visit.
+This is a commision based API, so when a booking is made throught the 'Discover Skåne' site, the site owner is paid a small fee.
+3. [EmailJS](https://www.emailjs.com/) was used to facilitate the sending of emails to the site owner through the contact form.

 ## Deployment: